Select Page

 • Tab 6 β€” E3 VIX Std-Tpl: VIX Anomaly Experiment May 2026 | Std Template

 Here we need to focus on what is most important initially which is the standard QAE report template containing a quality known dataset.
 NVDA was chosen to flagship QAE because it is globally known with massive activity over the past decade creating discernable patterns in the QAE reports.
 QAE functions best when the metrics pairing is elegant and from a QAE perspective NVDA M1-BL Volume & M2-RL Close Price USD are ideal.
 USD Stocks, the NYSE and NASDAQ using Volume and Daily Close Price as the 2 primary indicators makes sense mathematically in the financial world.
 It is also hard-coded into how people think, traders are trained to think this way before they begin trading so it is also a normalized / adopted behaviour accepted globally.
-In contrast during the demo QAE as a domain agnostic data analysis tool QAE will show industry skins and a dataset decoupled from humans altogether applied directly to physics from The National Oceanic and Atmospheric Administration NOAA, which is another strong metrics pairing.
-We will also investigate the edge case of the VIX anomoly which is a single synthetic metric with an imbalanced algorithm.
+In contrast during the demo QAE as a domain-agnostic data analysis tool QAE will show industry skins and a dataset decoupled from humans altogether applied directly to physics from The National Oceanic and Atmospheric Administration NOAA, which is another strong metrics pairing.
+We will also investigate the edge case of the VIX anomaly which is a single synthetic metric with an imbalanced algorithm.

 To begin the process we must apply the Layer A rules.
-The User must know / absorb the numbers in the query in order to understand the geometry in the QAE Report.
+The user must know / absorb the numbers in the query in order to understand the geometry in the QAE Report.
 Numbers are numbers and patterns are patterns.
 Users do not need to understand everything about QAE and the Report Wireframe Summary to see the patterns in the visual geometry.
 Let the patterns speak for themselves in the beginning, deeper awareness comes after more sessions and use.

 QAE Decade Pack: 10-Tile Architecture & Visual Geometry